kuehhirt/kuehhirt.github.io/index.md

 I have attained a PhD in social sciences (Dr. rer. soc.) at the [University of Mannheim](https://www.uni-mannheim.de/en/), Germany.
 It was also there, that I completed my M.A. (magister artium) studies in sociology, modern history, and economic history.

 Originally, I hail from [Southern Thuringia](https://en.wikipedia.org/wiki/South_Thuringia), a region known for its winter sports athletes, sausages, and unexpected [Franconian dialect](http://www.personal.uni-jena.de/~x8wisu/dialektforschung/dialektgebiete/hennebergisch/sprachprobehennebergisch.html).
-This birthplace has naturally endowed me with an inexhaustible enthusiam for all things mountain and forest but also renders any attempts at vegetarianism hopelessly futile.
-In the interest of full disclosure, I like [books](https://www.goodreads.com/droverbytrade), [films](https://rateyourmusic.com/film_collection/emmkaa/r0.5-5.0), and [music](https://rateyourmusic.com/collection/emmkaa/oo).
+This birthplace has naturally endowed me with an inexhaustible enthusiam for all things mountain and forest.
+In the interest of full disclosure, I also like [books](https://www.goodreads.com/droverbytrade), [films](https://rateyourmusic.com/film_collection/emmkaa/r0.5-5.0), and [music](https://rateyourmusic.com/collection/emmkaa/oo).